-After Wyatt Evan Prince had been found guilty of the murder and home invasion of Paul Rouxel, Madam Justice Susan Griffin made one of the most ignorant and unjust sentencing decisions imaginable.
+After Wyatt Evan Prince had been found guilty of the murder and home invasion of Paul Rouxel, Madam Justice Susan Griffin made one of the most ignorant and unjust sentencing decisions imaginable .
 It is my belief that her decision was rooted in her overt prejudice against me.
-Also, weighing into her decision was the fact that Wyatt Prince is a raging addict, and further, the fact Paul Rouxel, the victim was a drug user, and therefore, perhaps less important to society in her mind.
+Also, weighing into her decision was the fact that Paul Rouxel, the victim, was a drug user.
+Therefore, in her mind he less important to society.

-Given Wyatt Prince’s statements to other inmates that he is going to “come for me” when he gets out, what is one to make of Madam Justice Susan Griffin’s statement to Prince and to the courtroom about Prince’s supposed remorse?
+Wyatt Prince has told other inmates that he is going to “come for me” when he gets out.
+What does that say about Madam Justice Susan Griffin’s statement to Prince and to the courtroom about Prince’s supposed remorse?

-In my mind, as it relates to the murder trial of Wyatt Prince, Madam Justice Susan Griffin could not separate her personal feelings from her professional reasoning, and I believe that I prove that case in my blog to which this sentence links in which I take you Inside the Murder Trial of Wyatt Prince.
+In my mind, as it relates to the murder trial of Wyatt Prince, Madam Justice Susan Griffin could not separate her personal feelings from her professional reasoning.
+I believe that I prove that case in my blog post to which this sentence links.
+In it I take you Inside the Murder Trial of Wyatt Prince.
 You really should read it if you want to see the extent of her injustice.
 It is lengthy, but worth the read if you want to understand much of what is wrong with our courts

 Madam Justice was required to sentence Wyatt Prince for home invasion and murder.
 Let us look back for a minute at the idiotic reasoning and statement of Madam Justice Susan Griffin in doing so.
 As you look at her statement to Wyatt Prince you should realize that this judge is a poster child for everything that is wrong with BC’s courts.

 Look at Wyatt Prince’s criminal record to appreciate the next section wherein Justice Susan Griffin actually pronounces sentence on Prince

-Prince’s criminal record over just a seven year period in British Columbia only, with other provinces excluded because no records are available from those provinces:
+Below, is Prince’s criminal record over just a seven year period in British Columbia only.
+The other provinces are excluded because no records are available to the public from those provinces.